creadi/pdfmakejsx/readme.md

 }
 ```

-a document definition that can be passed to `pdfmake`. **This library does not include `pdfmake`, you will have to install that separately.**
+This is a document definition that can be passed to `pdfmake`.

+**`pdfmakejsx` does not include `pdfmake`, you will have to install that separately.**

 ### Base elements

 `<pdf>` has to be the parent element.
-It takes only 3 direct children: `<content>`, `<header>` and `<footer>` any other will be ignored.
+It takes only 3 direct children: `<content>`, `<header>` and `<footer>`, any other will be ignored.

 The base elements, such as `<text>` above, are as close as possible to the `pdfmake` [specs](https://pdfmake.github.io/docs/document-definition-object/).
-It is highly recommended to use typescript to see which elements and properties are allowed.
+It is highly recommended to use typescript to let your IDE and compiler tell you which elements and properties are allowed.

-However some elements are slightly different, form the document definition:
+However some elements differ slightly form the document definition specs:

 * A required `src` property has been added to `<image>`